Seychelles Sheath-Tailed Bat Facts

 Seychelles Sheath-Tailed Bat Distribution, Habitat, and Ecology

-Perhaps it also once throve in great numbers in the region, but it now exists only in a few locations.
+The seriously imperiled Seychelles Sheath-Tailed Bat now exists only in a tiny range of the world.
+More precisely, this consists of the Seychelles Islands, north of Madagascar in the Indian Ocean, near Africa.
+Perhaps it also once existed in great numbers in the region, but it now exists only in a few locations.
 This species also generally roosts in small caves and the cracks and crevices of rock faces.

-This, in turn, has the obvious effect of significantly reducing the available food source for the bats, since the species has an entirely insectivorous diet.
+That’s because many of the native insect species cannot feed upon these invasive species of plants.
+Therefore, their own numbers have understandably greatly decreased.
+This, in turn, has the obvious effect of significantly reducing the available food source for the Seychelles Sheath-Tailed Bat.
+But this affects it more than others since the species has an entirely insectivorous diet.